Lawmakers urge Biden to back 'moral' patent waiver to speed vaccine access

 The office of U.S. Trade Representative Katherine Tai had no immediate comment on the petitions or the latest comments.

-Tai last week likened the huge gap in access to medicines to the AIDS crisis and called it "completely unacceptable," but stopped short of backing the waiver, which is opposed by the U.S. Chamber of Commerce and big pharmaceutical companies such as Pfizer (PFE.N) and BioNTech (22UAy.DE), Moderna (MRNA.O), and Johnson & Johnson (JNJ.N).
+Tai last week likened the huge gap in access to medicines to the AIDS crisis and called it “completely unacceptable,” but stopped short of backing the waiver, which is opposed by the U.S. Chamber of Commerce and big pharmaceutical companies such as Pfizer and BioNTech, Moderna, and Johnson & Johnson.

 Our Standards: The Thomson Reuters Trust Principles.